-Constantine was known for his reforms.
+Constantine was popular for his reforms.
 He was instrumental in restructuring the government and dividing the civil and military authorities.
-He implemented a new gold coin, a currency which became standard for the next 1000 years.
-Reigning from 306 to 337 he created an army which was capable of combating barbarian invasion and internal revolts.
+He implemented a new gold coin, a currency that became standard for the next 1000 years.
+Reigning from 306 to 337 he created an army that was capable of combating barbarian invasion and internal revolts.
 Additionally, he also carried out successful campaigns on the frontiers of the empire.

 As the first Roman emperor to convert to Christianity he also played a key role in the Edict of Milan in 1313.
-In Eastern Christianity, he is regarded as a saint.
+Eastern Christianity regards him as a saint.
 He renamed the city of Byzantium after his own name as Constantinople (present-day Istanbul).
 This city later became the capital of the Roman Empire for more than 1000 years.
-He had an excellent reputation which flourished centuries after his death.
+He had an excellent reputation that flourished centuries after his death.
 Christian historians gave him the title of ‘great’ for his various accomplishments.

 8) Justinian I- The last Roman (1 May 482 – 14 November 565)